MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 The Board is authorized to deny, revoke, temporarily suspend, or suspend a license, or may probate disciplinary action, issue a reprimand, or impose an administrative penalty.
 Each Board has rules setting out their schedule of sanctions, aggravated or mitigated by multiple factors.

-If the licensee chooses to attend an informal conference, they will be notified by the executive director of the time and place of the conference, with no less than 10 working days notice.
+If the licensee chooses to attend an informal conference, they will be notified by the executive director of the time and place of the conference, with no less than 10 working days’ notice.
 The conference is attended by the executive director, at least one Board member, and the Board’s legal counsel.
-The licensee and their counsel are afforded the opportunity to make a statement and present evidence as appropriate.
-The Board members, executive director, and legal counsel may ask questions of the licensee.
-At the conclusion of the conference, the Executive Director and the Board members can make a recommendation for informal disposition of the case.
-Informal disposition could dismissal of the matter if it is determined that no violation exists or that the Board has no jurisdiction over the matter.
-Alternatively, the panel could recommend a lesser sanction.

 If the matter is not resolved informally, either by dismissal or some agreed sanction, the licensee is entitled to a Formal Hearing at the State Office of Administrative Hearings (SOAH).
-Board will file a formal complaint and the licensee will be notified of a hearing date.
+The Board will file a formal complaint, and the licensee will be notified of a hearing date.
 Both sides will have an opportunity to conduct discovery and file pre-trial motions.
-The Board will present their case at trial through the introduction of evidence and calling witnesses.
-The licensee will present their defense through introduction of their evidence and witnesses.
-Both sides will present a closing argument either in-person or through briefing.

-After the record is complete.
-The Administrative Law Judge (ALJ) will consider all the evidence and make findings of fact and conclusions of law.
+After the record is complete, the Administrative Law Judge (ALJ) will consider all the evidence and make findings of fact and conclusions of law.
 The ALJ will send his recommendation to all parties in a Proposal For Decision (PFD) that will go before the Board for their consideration in making a final decision.

 Texas Attorneys for Mental Health Professional License Defense

-If a licensee is contacted by their licensing Board regarding any disciplinary matter, seemingly large or small, we recommend that you take advantage of a free consultation from the Professional License Defense Attorneys of the Leichter Law Firm PC to determine whether you would benefit from experienced counsel.
 As DSHS’s mission statement makes clear, the health of Texas is the primary concern of this agency, not the well-being of its licensees.
-Any agency investigation is adversarial at its heart, and consequently any communication between licensees and Board staff could, and often is, used against the licensee.
+Any agency investigation is adversarial at its heart, and consequently, any communication between licensees and Board staff could be used against the licensee.
 The utmost care should be taken with any response to a request for information from a licensing Board, which is why many licensees choose to hire experienced counsel to communicate on their behalf.

 Licensed Marriage & Family Therapists (LMFT)

-Marriage & Family Therapist License Defense: Consistent with the Licensed Marriage and Family Therapists Act (Texas Occupations Code § 502.001 et. al.), the Texas State Board of Examiners of Marriage and Family Therapists has the authority to regulate the practice and licensing of marriage and family therapists (LMFT) in the State of Texas.
-The LMFT Board is charged with adopting its own rules, investigating potential infringements of the Act, adjudicating alleged violations, and imposing sanctions including the revocation or suspension of a therapist’s license.
+Marriage & Family Therapist License Defense: Consistent with the Licensed Marriage and Family Therapists Act (Texas Occupations Code § 502.001 et. al.), the Texas State Board of Examiners of Marriage and Family Therapists have the authority to regulate the practice and licensing of marriage and family therapists (LMFT) in the State of Texas.

 Under Texas Occupations Code § 502.351 and § 801.292 of the Texas Administrative Code, the Board may discipline a licensed therapist for:

-- Usage of drugs or alcohol to an extent that affects the therapist’s professional competency;
+- Usage of drugs or alcohol to an extent that affects the therapist’s professional competency

-- Engaging in sexual contact or intimacies with a current or former client;
+- Engaging in sexual contact or intimacies with a current or former client

-- Performance of professional duties in a grossly negligent manner or in a manner that is detrimental to the public health or welfare;
+- Performance of professional duties in a grossly negligent manner or in a manner that is detrimental to the public health or welfare

-- Obtainment or an attempt to obtain a license through fraud or deception;
+- Obtainment or an attempt to obtain a license through fraud or deception

 Licensed Professional Counselors (LPC)

-Professional Counselor License Defense: The Texas State Board of Licensed Professional Counselors is charged with regulating the practice of Licensed Professional Counselors (LPC’s) pursuant to Texas Occupations Code § 503 et. al. Under § 503.401 of the Texas Occupations Code and §§ 681.162-681.164 of the Texas Administrative Code, the most common grounds for disciplinary action against a Licensed Professional Counselor or the LPC’s license are:
+Under § 503.401 of the Texas Occupations Code and §§ 681.162-681.164 of the Texas Administrative Code, the most common grounds for disciplinary action against a Licensed Professional Counselor or the LPC’s license are:

 - Conviction for a felony or certain misdemeanor offenses;